0notu/tripMiner/README.md

 # tripMiner
-A simple [hack.chat](https://hack.chat) bot to mine tripcodes ** This is super ineffective, could possibly get you ip-banned or kicked, UAOR
+A simple [hack.chat](https://hack.chat) bot to mine tripcodes

+** This is super inefficient, could possibly get you ip-banned or kicked, UAOR
 # Use
 |name|limit|channel|output|
 |---|---|---|---|